Medical expert of the article

 The main pathogenetic factors of primary biliary cirrhosis:

-At the heart of primary biliary cirrhosis are aseptic autoimmune destructive cholangitis and cholangiolitis, which is associated with the formation of autoantibodies to intrahepatic biliary tracts (interlobular and septal bile ducts).
-The antigens of the main histocompatibility complex (HLA) of the bile ducts serve as a target of immune aggression.
-On the membranes of the biliary epithelium under the influence of hyperproduction of γ-interferon by T-lymphocytes and natural killers, HLA I and II class antigens are expressed.
-As a result, cells of the bile ducts are targeted by cytotoxic T-lymphocytes and antibodies.
-The main antibodies that have the leading pathogenetic importance are antibodies to the internal membrane of the bile ducts - antimitochondrial antibodies.
-Antibodies to 9 antigens of the inner and outer mitochondrial membrane are now known.
-Antibodies to the antigen of the inner membrane of mitochondria M 2 are found in almost all cases of primary biliary cirrhosis and are considered pathognomonic.
-Antimitohovdrialnye antibody (antigen mitochondria M 4 ) detected in primary biliary cirrhosis, autoimmune hepatitis combined with, the antigen mitochondria M 8 - with rapidly progressive form of primary biliary cirrhosis, antigen M 9 - in the early stages of primary biliary cirrhosis.
+Primary biliary cirrhosis is based on aseptic autoimmune destructive cholangitis and cholangiolitis, which is associated with the formation of autoantibodies to the intrahepatic bile ducts (interlobular and septal bile ducts).
+The target of immune aggression is the antigens of the major histocompatibility complex (HLA) of the bile ducts.
+On the membranes of the biliary epithelium, under the influence of hyperproduction of γ-interferon by T-lymphocytes and natural killers, expression of HLA antigens of classes I and II occurs.
+As a result, the cells of the bile ducts become the object of action of cytotoxic T-lymphocytes and antibodies.
+The main antibodies that have a leading pathogenetic significance are antibodies to the inner membrane of the bile ducts - antimitochondrial antibodies.
+Currently, antibodies to 9 antigens of the inner and outer mitochondrial membrane are known.
+Antibodies to the antigen of the inner mitochondrial membrane M2 are detected in almost all cases of primary biliary cirrhosis of the liver and are considered pathognomonic.
+Antimitochondrial antibodies (to the antigen of mitochondria M4 ) are detected in primary biliary cirrhosis of the liver combined with autoimmune hepatitis, to the antigen of mitochondria M8 - in the rapidly progressing form of primary biliary cirrhosis of the liver, to the antigen M9 - in the early stages of primary biliary cirrhosis of the liver.

 - Development of delayed-type hypersensitivity.

-Symptoms of the primary biliary cirrhosis
+Symptoms of primary biliary cirrhosis.

-The initial stage of primary biliary cirrhosis
+Initial stage of primary biliary cirrhosis

 - Slowly increasing jaundice of the cholestatic type - in the early period of primary biliary cirrhosis occurs in approximately 50% of patients.
-Rapidly increasing jaundice in the early period of the disease is considered a prognostically unfavorable sign, indicating a high activity and rapid progression of the disease.
+Rapidly increasing jaundice in the early period of the disease is considered a prognostically unfavorable sign, indicating high activity and rapid progression of the disease.

 - Splenomegaly - is detected in 50-60% of patients, the degree of splenomegaly is small, there are no signs of hypersplenism.